designerbrett/trestles-hugo/site/content/post/chiropractic-in-the-millitary-trestles-chiropractic-is-thankful-for-health-pt-2.md

   Chiropractic in the Millitary: Trestles Chiropractic is Thankful for Health pt.2
 date: 2013-11-12T07:57:00.000Z
-tags: >-
-  List [ "San Clemente Chiropractor" "USMC" "Col mark losack" "chiropractor san clemente" "Veterans day" "veteran chiropractor" "military discount" "San Clemente chiropractic" ]
+tags: ["San Clemente Chiropractor" "USMC" "Col mark losack" "chiropractor san clemente" "Veterans day" "veteran chiropractor" "military discount" "San Clemente chiropractic"]
 description: >-
   As today is Veterans day it seemed appropriate to give thanks and respect to those men and women who have and/or are giving of their time and service to